Yashrajput7232/Cloud-Infrastructure-Management-Tool/README.md

 This tool provides a microservice with a REST API for integrating compute resources from Oracle Cloud Infrastructure.
 It's implemented in Go using the Gin framework and interacts with MongoDB to store and retrieve instance details.

-## Project Structure

-ChatGPT
-Certainly!
-Here's a README template for your project structure:

-markdown
-Copy code
 # Project Name

 This project provides a Go-based solution for managing compute services.
 It is organized into different packages for clarity and modularity.